-|Height over 14’6″||1 escort with height pole and PA requires a route survey to accompany the application|
+|Height over 14’6″||1 escort with high pole.
+PA also requires a route survey to accompany the application.|

-|If permit reduced speeds over bridges||1 escort|
+|If permit calls for reduced speeds over bridges||1 escort|

 |If permit requires a load to be the only vehicle on a bridge or to occupy more than one lane traffic on a bridge||2 escorts|

-Oversize load allowed to run 3:00 a.m. to sunrise — 2 escorts
+Oversize load allowed to run 3 a.m. to sunrise — 2 escorts

-A permit must be ordered in advance if the width is over 10′, length is over 85′, height is over 13’6, weight is over 125,000 pounds or any axle weight is over 22,400 pounds.
-Height over 13’6″ is not allowed on the mainline (I-76).
-Over 11′ wide, over 90′ long or over 15′ rear overhang requires a pilot car.
-From Memorial Day to Labor Day, O/D loads can travel between dawn to dusk Monday through Thursday, and dawn to noon on Friday.
-After Labor Day until Memorial Day, they can travel dawn to dusk Monday through Friday and dawn to noon on Saturday.
+A permit must be ordered in advance if the width is over 10′, length is over 85′, height is over 13’6, weight is over 125,000 lbs., or any axle weight is over 22,400 lbs.
+On the mainline (I-76), any load taller than 13’6″ is not permitted.
+A pilot car is required if the width is more than 11’, the length is more than 90’, or the rear overhang is more than 15’.
+From Memorial Day to Labor Day, overdimensional loads can travel from dawn to dusk Monday through Thursday, and from dawn to noon on Friday.
+From Labor Day until Memorial Day, they can travel from dawn to dusk Monday through Friday and from dawn to noon on Saturday.